407-599-3298

 EMS Captains

-EMS Captains Tod Meadors A - Shift, Brad Grainger B - Shift, and Chris Gattis C - Shift Class A head shots.
+EMS Captains Chris Gattis A - Shift Meadors A - Shift, Brad Grainger B - Shift, and Johnathan Castro C - Shift Class A head shots.

 Lieutenants